Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Is 500 Rai Floating Resort for you?

-If you want everything immaculate, your air con super cool, and your shower super hot with all the latest toiletries then consider whether a lake stay is the best option for you.
+If you want everything immaculate, your air conditioner super cool, and your shower super hot with all the latest toiletries, consider whether a lake stay is the best option.

-However, If you want an immersive experience, at one with nature waking to THE most incredible view in the world.
-If you want to be served local Thai food, from staff who may not be fluent in your language, will you think this is a fantastic opportunity or be floored by this?
+However, if you want an immersive experience, you can do so at one with nature, waking to the most incredible view in the world.
+If you want to be served local Thai food by staff who may not be fluent in your language, will you think this is a fantastic opportunity or be floored?

 Do your research and decide whether this is the location for you.